textpattern/textpattern.github.io/brand/user-docs-guide.md

 At bottom of every back-end panel are two short strings.
 One informs you of the software version used: <q>[Textpattern CMS](#embedded-quotations) (v4.8.0)</q>.
 The other provides a link to the top of the panel: <q>[Back to top](#embedded-quotations)</q>.
 {:.example}

-It’s appropriate to mark up the embedded quotations using a `q` element, which adds the quotation marks automatically, for example:
+It's appropriate to mark up the embedded quotations using a `q` element, which adds the quotation marks automatically, for example:

 ```
 <q>Textpattern CMS (v4.8.0)</q>